SV-1509/Jiffy-Main/README.md

 All the models used can be found in the /models directory.

-## Function Mapping using the Model
+## FinHelper Module
 The end product involves the user searching a word and the model returning the fucntion matches for that particlar word.
-Here the combination of both Word2Vec and GloVe was used for provoding results.
+Here the combination of both Word2Vec and GloVe was used for providing results.

-### Helper Module
 The file **finhelper.py** when run, takes an input word from the user and returns the function/functions that is most similar in context to the input word.
 The following steps are involved in the process.

 #### FinancePy Functions